qwq321qwq/hmc_robot/README.md

 - In this work, we propose a hierarchical controller approach to control a motion of an industrial robot at real time.
 The approach considers tool center point force property and joint space variables to derive a robust motion control that hierarchically adapts to the level of object deformation.

-The project is submitted to the forthcoming conference: "CIRP Manufacturing Systems Conference 2019"
+The project is submitted to the forthcoming conference: "52nd CIRP Conference on Manufacturing Systems"

 # How to use the code: